Heading

 Why more text expansion tips?

-We’ll target a lot of common words, but the goal today is to expand on those general ideas and improve typing speed while taking advantage of the muscle memory we’ve already developed when using our own personal text expansion snippets.
+As writers, we’re not just typing the same emails over and over, so we need more generalized text snippets than boilerplate emails and such.
+We’ll target common chunks of text, typical words that appear together, etc. The goal is to expand on the general ideas and improve typing speed while taking advantage of the muscle memory we’ve already developed when using our own text expansion snippets.

-Pattern Tips
+Pattern tips

+As a starting point, I often use the first few letters of the word, sometimes leaving out vowels sometimes not, depending on the available abbreviations, ease of typing, and any similar real words.
 The goal is not developing a “perfect system” but achieving a productivity boost with low up front effort.
-Don’t pick abbreviations that feel like they tie your fingers in knots.
+Don’t pick abbreviations that tie your fingers in knots.

 Adjective and adverb patterns